KDAB/kuesa/README.md

 * A Qt module with core classes
 * A QML plugin
 * The assetpipelineeditor tool to preview and process glTF 2.0 files
+* The assetprocessor, a command line tool to compress meshes, embed or extract binary assets, etc
 * The cubemaptooctahedralmap tool to convert cube maps to octahedral maps to enable PBR rendering on ES 2 platforms

+### Asset Pipeline Editor

+The Asset Pipeline Editor can be used both by the designer and in order to preview and pre-process the content of glTF files.

+The designers will use the editor to check the rendering of the scene, verify that materials are correct, preview animations, etc.

+The developers will also use the editor check model properties such as sizes, asset names, etc.

+The editor can also be used to compress meshes, embed (or extract) binary assets, etc.

+In the 3d view, use the mouse to click on meshes to select them in the collection browser.
+Use:
+* Simple click to select meshes
+* Shift-click to select materials
+* Alt-click to select entities

 ## Installation